KaleShreyas/Deep_Learning_Nanodegree/README.md

 # Dog-Breed Classifier
 In this project, you will learn how to build a pipeline to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human face, the code will identify the resembling dog breed.

+# TV Script Generation
+In this project, you'll generate your own Seinfeld TV scripts using RNNs.
+You'll be using a Seinfeld dataset of scripts from 9 seasons.
+The Neural Network you'll build will generate a new, "fake" TV script.